Jmdavison/Oberland/README.txt

-click around the map to move your character, collect various object, craft the tools necessary to persuade the characters from your past to join your team, and defend you from the evils that come during the day.S
+click around the map to move your character, collect various object, craft the tools necessary to persuade the characters from your past to join your team, and defend you from the evils that come during the day